-If you’re one of the millions that get a flu shot every year, well if you haven’t done it yet, this is just a friendly reminder; get your flu shot! 🙂
+If you’re one of the millions that get a flu shot every year, well if you haven’t done so yet, this is just a friendly reminder; to get your flu shot! 🙂

-Ever since I was put on Enbrel, now Humira I get my flu shot, every year.
-And every 5 years my pneumonia shot.
-My meds I take lower my immune system.
-Thus, why I always get a flu shot.
+Ever since I was put on Enbrel, and now Humira I get a flu shot, every year.
+And every five years I get a pneumonia shot.
+My meds, I take lower my immune system.
+Which is why I always get a flu shot.
 I”ve even set a reminder on my smartphone, to remind me on October first, to get a flu shot.
 LOL, It works, been doing it for about 14 years.

 Dangers of the Flu

-Those of us, 50 and beyond, that have chronic illnesses, getting the flu, may lead to hospital stays, that can sometimes be fatal.
-The flu can take a healthy senior, making them very sick, and when they feel better, recovered–they never quite seem to get back to ‘normal’.
+Those of us baby boomers that have chronic illnesses, coming down with the flu, may lead to hospital stays, that can sometimes be fatal.
+The flu can take a healthy boomer, making them very sick, and even when they feel better, –they never quite seem to get back to ‘normal.’
 Easy remedy?
 Get your flu shot!

-By getting yourself immunized, you prevent inflammation, which can prevent possible strokes, even heart attacks.
-Did you that 80% of deaths caused by influenza are seniors??
+By getting yourself immunized, you prevent inflammation, which can prevent possible strokes, even heart attacks, and lung problems.
+Did you know that 80% of deaths caused by influenza are baby boomers and seniors??
 That number is pretty scary.

 We All Know the Symptoms

-Seniors pretty much have the same symptoms as anyone that gets the flu.
+The symptoms pretty much are the same for anyone that gets the flu.

 - aches and pains